pd-idubor/alx-low_level_programming/0x0C-more_malloc_free/README.md

 ### C - Memory allocation
-More on allocating and freeing dynamic memory; utilizing 'malloc' and 'free'.
+More on allocating and freeing dynamic memory; using 'malloc' and 'free'.